Video games in China: Approvals freeze and further steps to restrict youth gaming (2018–2023)

 A report issued in November 2022 by research firm CNG and the China Game Industry Group Committee, both with strong associations with the Chinese regulatory bodies, stated that the steps taken to reduce youth video game addiction had been working, with more than 70% of the country's youth gaming less than three hours a week.
 The report suggested that the regulatory bodies should be able to back off on the tight restrictions they had placed on publishers like Tencent and NetEase over the prior few years.

+The NPPA issued new proposed rules in December 2023 aimed to further reduce the amount of time citizens play games and reduce in-game spending.
+These rules would prevent games from having daily or first-time login rewards and limit how much virtual currency that players could keep within in-game wallets.
+These rules appeared to be directly aimed at MMOs and gacha games, both popular titles within China, and as a result, both Tencent and NetEase saw major stock losses at the announcement of these rules totalling $80 billion.
+The government quickly walked back on these recommendations, and reported let go of the official that had drawn them by January 2024.